Skip to content

 A target is any system PyRIT sends prompts to.
 This could be an OpenAI endpoint, an Azure OpenAI deployment, a local Ollama instance, a custom HTTP API, or even a browser-based chat interface.
 5 PyRIT ships with targets for all major providers:

 The target abstraction is critical because it decouples your attack logic from the specific endpoint.
-You write an attack once, then run it against any target by swapping a single constructor.
+OpenAIChatTarget handles OpenAI, Azure OpenAI, and Ollama by reading different environment variables or accepting constructor arguments.
+You write an attack once, then run it against any target by swapping configuration.

 Converters transform prompts before they reach the target.
 6 This is where encoding, obfuscation, and format manipulation happen.
 PyRIT includes over 50 converters: